Performatist

 About This Event

-American Ballet Theatre presents Lar Lubovitch's Othello: A Dance in Three Acts, set to an original score by Elliot B. Goldenthal.
-The program also includes choreography by John Cranko, whose Onegin has become a staple of ABT's repertoire.
-The evening emphasizes narrative-driven choreography within the company's classical technique.
+American Ballet Theatre appears at the Metropolitan Opera House to present Lar Lubovitch's Othello: A Dance in Three Acts, set to an original score by Elliot B. Goldenthal.
+The bill also includes work by John Cranko, whose Onegin is a long-standing item in ABT's repertoire and reflects the company's ongoing engagement with narrative ballet.

 About Onegin(ballet)